overspend1/github-sponsors-webhook-bot/README.md

 ## 🚀 Features

-- **Real-time Notifications**: Receive immediate alerts when someone sponsors you on GitHub
+- **Real-time GitHub Sponsors Notifications**: Immediate alerts for new GitHub sponsorships.
+- **Binance Payment Alerts**:
+    - Notifications for new cryptocurrency deposits.
+    - Alerts for completed P2P payment receipts.
+- **UPI & HDFC Bank Alerts (via Email Parsing)**:
+    - Parses emails from a configured IMAP account to detect and notify about UPI and HDFC Bank transactions.
+    - Customizable sender/subject filters for email identification.
-- **Complete Transaction Details**: Get sponsor name, amount, tier selected, and timestamp
+- **Complete Transaction Details**: Get sponsor name, amount, tier, payment source, transaction IDs, and timestamps.
-- **Secure Webhook Integration**: Verify webhook signatures for secure communication
+- **Secure Webhook Integration**: Verifies GitHub webhook signatures.
-- **Single-File Design**: All functionality in one Python file for simplicity
+- **Secure Credential Management**: Uses environment variables for API keys and sensitive data.
+- **Modular Design**: Payment sources are handled by separate modules for easy extension.
-- **Docker Support**: Easy deployment with Docker
+- **Docker Support**: Easy deployment with Docker.
-- **Customizable**: Configure to meet your specific needs
+- **Customizable**: Configure to meet your specific needs.
-- **Lightweight**: Minimal resource requirements
+- **Lightweight**: Minimal resource requirements.
-- **Open Source**: MIT licensed, free to use and modify
+- **Open Source**: MIT licensed, free to use and modify.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following:

 - Python 3.7 or higher
-- A GitHub account with Sponsors enabled
 - A Telegram account
-- A publicly accessible server to receive webhooks (or use a service like ngrok for testing)
 - Docker (optional, for containerized deployment)
+- **For GitHub Sponsors Alerts**:
+    - A GitHub account with Sponsors enabled.
+    - A publicly accessible server to receive webhooks (or use a service like ngrok for testing).
+- **For Binance Alerts (Optional)**:
+    - A Binance account.
+    - Binance API Key and Secret.
+- **For UPI/HDFC Email Alerts (Optional)**:
+    - An email account that receives UPI/HDFC payment notifications.
+    - IMAP access details for that email account (host, port, username, password).

 ## 🔧 Installation